dropbox/changes/docs/contributing.rst

         // $scope, planList, and Collection are all dependencies, implicitly parsed
         // by angular and included in the function's scope
         controller: function($scope, planList, Collection) {
-          // binding to $scope means its available via reference in the template
+          // binding to $scope means it's available via reference in the template
           $scope.plans = new Collection($scope, planList);
         },